arifur-ra/MyProject/05_reviews/README.md

-# React Simple Reviews Card Project.
+# Simple Reviews Card Project.

 This project is showing the random reviewers Card when you click the Button,.

 ## Technology used:

-### HTML5, CSS3, React, JavaScript ES6 , FrontAwesome ,
+### HTML5, CSS3, JavaScript ES6 , FrontAwesome ,